jimm/elixir/README.md

 ## CSV

-Note: This grew into https://github.com/jimm/csvlixir which is now a Hex/Expm package.
+This grew into https://github.com/jimm/csvlixir which is now a Hex/Expm package.

-A CSV reader/writer for Elixir.
-Operates on strings and char lists.
-It'd be very simple to provide file I/O.

 ## Midifile

 A MIDI file reader/writer.

+## Rails to Phoenix

+A few scripts in this directory are attempts to automate conversion of Ruby on Rails models to Phoenix models.
+The best one so far is [file:schema_rb_to_phoenix_models.rb].

 ## Replayer